Essentials of Business Operations 2022-2023

 Director of Strategic Partnerships, DataServ/ShareOhio

-Tom Munson is a Sr. Account Executive with DataServ.
+Tom Munson the Director of Strategic Partnerships with DataServ.
 He has held numerous sales, sales leadership, product management and channel program positions with various technology organizations.
-Tom has spent most of his 35 plus year career working in the public sector with focus on education.
+Tom has spent most of his 40 year career working in the public sector with focus on education.

 Tom Mitchell